What is a Cataract?

 Take our cataract self-test to learn more

-Premium IOL’s offer other options.
-A multifocal IOL gives the patient improved vision at both distance and near without glasses.
+Premium IOLs offer other options.
+The implant can be chosen to focus your eye at the distance you desire.
+Most people choose to have the focus sharpest in the distance.
+A multifocal IOL gives the patient improved vision at both a distance and near without glasses.
 If a patient has significant astigmatism that can also be corrected at the time of surgery with either the use of a toric IOL or with incisions created by the lenSx laser.